Eastern Small-eyed Snake

+This species is highly venomous.
 Bites from this species have caused one human fatality.
 Will bite readily and thrash about if handled.
 Bites from this species should be treated immediately and attended to with correct first aid.

 Small black eyes barely discernible from surrounding dark scales.
 Colour generally glossy dark grey to black with cream or pink belly, sometimes with dark spots.
 Belly colour does not extend up onto sides, and is not visible as it is on the Red-bellied Black Snake.
 Midbody scales at 15 rows.

 Range of habitats but generally requires presence of leaf and ground litter such as fallen branches and logs.
 Shelters under rocks, logs, sheets of bark etc during day.

 Please be patient while our image gallery loads.
 If viewing images in the lightbox viewer by clicking on an image, please allow a few second between each image as some images are large to retain their quality and size.
 Images are loaded straight from Dropbox, if blank spaces appear in gallery please click on the refresh icon top left of gallery.

 All image are the property of the website or respected owner and can not be re-used without permission.
 Copyright applies